U.N. nuclear agency "ready to return" to North Korea

 VIENNA The U.N. nuclear watchdog stands ready to return to North Korea, its chief said, after the reclusive state agreed to stop nuclear tests and uranium enrichment and let inspectors visit its Yongbyon site to verify the moratorium.

-"The agency has an essential role to play in verifying (North Korea's) nuclear program," Director General Yukiya Amano of the U.N.
+"The agency has an essential role to play in verifying (North Korea's) nuclear programme," Director General Yukiya Amano of the U.N.
 International Atomic Energy Agency said in a statement.

 "Pending further details, we stand ready to return to Yongbyon to undertake monitoring activities upon request and with the agreement of the agency's Board of Governors."